Office Administration - General

 Courses appearing to be unavailable online (during the registration period) may have substitute courses which are taken instead.
 If you are a full-time student, you are automatically put into those courses; if you are part-time, please contact our office for the current substitutions and links to these courses.

-PLEASE NOTE that in the Office Administration programs there are certain courses where it is mandatory for the students to have a Windows-based computer as some of the software application functions used in the program do not run effectively on other platforms (even when running via Parallels on MAC).
+PLEASE NOTE: In the Office Administration programs there are certain courses where it is mandatory for the students to have a Windows-based computer as some of the software application functions used in the program do not run effectively on other platforms (even when running via Parallels on MAC).
 MAC laptops and Chromebooks will not be supported in the Office Administration programs.

 Students who wish to apply for PLAR need to demonstrate competency at a post-secondary level in all of the course learning requirements.
 Evidence of learning achievements for PLAR candidates may include a comprehensive challenge examination and/or completion of a portfolio.